exterm/exterm.github.io/content/posts/2023-10-15-framework-13-1-year.md

 On the other hand, there is one thing I am really unhappy about.
 The current BIOS for the 12th gen Intel model has multiple publicly disclosed security vulnerabilities from 2022 that have not yet been patched.
 They [released a beta patch in December '22](https://community.frame.work/t/12th-gen-intel-core-bios-3-06-beta/25726), but as of October '23, almost a year later, the patch has not been finalized.

 Similar problems do not seem to exist with the other models; a patch for the 11th gen model BIOS [has been released this year](https://community.frame.work/t/responded-11th-gen-intel-core-bios-3-17-release/25137) so they do seem to have people working on BIOSes.
 I hope the 12th gen BIOS issue is some kind of strange outlier that we'll get a good explanation for at some point.

+*Update 2023-10-21: Framework's CEO has [posted an update on the BIOS situation](https://community.frame.work/t/12th-gen-intel-core-bios-3-06-beta/25726/370), but it doesn't change my criticism.
+I will update this blog post once there's a final release of a patched BIOS.*

 ## Conclusion